-If we want to extend the size of an array without losing the contents, we can use the Preserve keyword.
+If we want to extend the length of an array without losing the contents, we can use the Preserve keyword.

-When we use Redim Preserve the new array must be bigger and start at the same dimension e.g.
+When we use Redim Preserve the new array must start at the same starting dimension e.g.

 In the following code we create an array using ReDim and then fill the array with types of fruit.

-We then use Preserve to extend the size of the array so we don’t lose the original contents.
+We then use Preserve to extend the length of the array so we don’t lose the original contents:

 You can see from the screenshots below, that the original contents of the array have been “Preserved”.

-Word of Caution: In most cases you shouldn’t need to resize an array like we have done in this section.
-If you are resizing an array multiple times then you many want to considering using a Collection.
+Word of Caution: In most cases, you shouldn’t need to resize an array like we have done in this section.
+If you are resizing an array multiple times then you may want to consider using a Collection.

 Preserve only works with the upper bound of an array.

-For example, if you have a 2 dimensional array you can only preserve the second dimension as this example shows:
+For example, if you have a two-dimensional array you can only preserve the second dimension as this example shows:

-Sub Preserve2D() Dim arr() As Long ' Set the starting size ReDim arr(1 To 2, 1 To 5) ' Resize the upper bound ReDim Preserve arr(1 To 2, 1 To 10) End Sub
+' https://excelmacromastery.com/ Sub Preserve2D() Dim arr() As Long ' Set the starting length ReDim arr(1 To 2, 1 To 5) ' Change the length of the upper dimension ReDim Preserve arr(1 To 2, 1 To 10) End Sub

 If we try to use Preserve on a lower bound we will get the “Subscript out of range” error.

-In the following code we use Preserve on the lower bound.
+In the following code we use Preserve on the first dimension.
 Running this code will give the “Subscript out of range” error:

-Sub Preserve2DError() Dim arr() As Long ' Set the starting size ReDim arr(1 To 2, 1 To 5) ' "Subscript out of Range" error ReDim Preserve arr(1 To 5, 1 To 5) End Sub
+' https://excelmacromastery.com/ Sub Preserve2DError() Dim arr() As Long ' Set the starting length ReDim arr(1 To 2, 1 To 5) ' "Subscript out of Range" error ReDim Preserve arr(1 To 5, 1 To 5) End Sub

 The same Preserve rules apply.
 We can only use Preserve on the upper bound as this example shows: